-Central Dallas is the second highest apartment construction market in the Dallas-Fort Worth area, accounting for 5,578 apartment units under construction.
-This widespread construction growth has led to a rent growth exceeding 5 percent in the metro area.
+This widespread construction has led to a rent increase exceeding 5 percent in the metro area.
 This is due in part to area’s rising property values.
-With more jobs and economic opportunities comes more residential development.

-With an increased growth in population and jobs, the growth of the Dallas apartment rental market is transforming from a trend to an evolution.
-Dallas has plenty of room for more growth, but absolutely needs to maintain a steady inflow of new residents.
+Dallas has plenty of room for more growth, but absolutely needs to maintain a steady flow of new residents.
 Population growth means more apartment development and more supply to meet the growing demand for apartment housing.
-We have heard words of caution and skeptics of the construction boom warning of over-building.
-While this is absolutely a concern and likely to occur at some point, we have yet to see any signs of occupancy dips or a serious reduction in rents which are both signs of an over-built market.
+Over-building is always a concern and is likely to occur at some point, but we have yet to see any signs of low occupancy or serious rent-price decreases, which are both signs of an over-built market.

 Uptown received all the initial attention from developers, but as land in Uptown got more expensive and harder to find, the focus shifted to the surrounding areas.
 Knox/Henderson, Design District & the Medical District have each seen their fair-share of construction.
 When you head South to Victory Park & Downtown, the revitalization has been even more impressive.
 Some projects even breathed new life into neighborhoods that had been relatively dormant or slow-growing in the past.
 A few good examples are the Farmers Market, Trinity Groves & now the Cedars which is an impressively untouched neighborhood just South of Downtown.